olaf-ys/Forward-and-Backward-Propagation-in-MLP/README.md

 - $m$ is the batch size
 - $p$ is the index for a neuron on the $l$ th layer
 - $q$ is the index for a neuron on the $(l+1)$ th layer

+## Forward Propagation
+Forward propagtion updates the values of activation neurons.

 For the $i$ th sample, activate neurons on the $l$ th hidden layer are: $A_i^{(l)}=\left[a_{i1} \ a_{i2} \ldots a_{iP} \right]$